Venue: Old Library, Oxford Town Hall, OX1 1BX

-Councillor Nick Carter, Oxfordshire County Council, (substituted by Councillor Charles Mathew)
+Councillor Derek Cotterill, West Oxfordshire District Council, (substituted by Councillor Alex Postan)

-Councillor Andy Cooke, Vale of White District Council, (substituted by Councillor Diana Lugova)
+Councillor Hayleigh Gascoigne, Vale of White Horse District Council, (substituted by Councillor Sarah Medley)

-Recommendation: To approve the minutes of the previous meeting held on 21 March 2019, (attached).
+Recommendation: To approve the minutes of the meeting held on 30 May 2019.

-The minutes of the meeting held on 21 March 2019 were approved as a correct record of the meeting subject to two minor typographical corrections.
+The minutes of the meeting held on 30 May 2019 were approved as a correct record of the meeting subject to two minor typographical corrections.

 The terms of reference of the Panel state: